jsdclxvi/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!